davidt4444/basic-content-service/README.md

 production.py is an example of what is running in production.
 The example command below allows you to set a different port than 8000.
 Just change the $PORT variable to the desired port.

-python3 -m uvicorn production:app --reload --port $PORT
+python3 -m uvicorn production:app --reload --port $PORT --host 0.0.0.0

+python3 -m uvicorn production:app --reload --port 8080 --ssl-keyfile=./localhost+2-key.pem --ssl-certfile=./localhost+2.pem --host 0.0.0.0